acterglobal/zoe-relay/crates/wire-protocol/README.md

 - `Tag::Event { id: Hash, relays: Vec<String> }` - Event references
 - `Tag::User { id: Vec<u8>, relays: Vec<String> }` - User references
 - `Tag::Channel { id: Vec<u8>, relays: Vec<String> }` - Channel references
-- `Tag::Protected` - Messages requiring authentication to forward
+- `Tag::Protected` - Messages that are only accepted if the author is the same as the connection holder.
+Relays must reject the message if that is not the case and will not store it

 ## Cryptographic Features